 Dr Ekesi has a special interest in the development and commercialization of biopesticides as alternatives to toxic chemical pesticides for the management of arthropod pests in agriculture.
 He has successfully developed three fungal-based biopesticides from Metarhizium anisopliae, which now bear the trade names Campaign® or Met 69® (targeted at thrips, fruit flies and mealybugs); Met 62® (for the control of aphids) and Achieve® (to manage mites).
-The biopesticides are currently commercially registered in Ethiopia, Kenya, South Africa, Tanzania and Mozambique.
+The biopesticides are currently commercially registered in Ethiopia, Kenya, South Africa, Tanzania, and Mozambique.
 Met 69® is also undergoing registration in Canada and Europe for use in greenhouse horticulture and ornamental crops.
-Since 2005, Dr Ekesi has been leading a continental wide initiative to manage fruit flies on horticultural crops, under the umbrella of the African Fruit Fly Programme (AFFP).
+Since 2005, Dr Ekesi has been leading a continental-wide initiative to manage fruit flies on horticultural crops, under the umbrella of the African Fruit Fly Programme (AFFP).
 Using regional and international collaborations, AFFP has established a range of practical IPM fruit fly control tools, which are now being used by more than 40,000 farmers in over 20 African countries.
 Dr Ekesi recently co-edited a book titled: Fruit Fly Research and Development in Africa – Towards a Sustainable Management Strategy to Improve Horticulture.
 He has more than 100 scientific publications in peer-reviewed journals and has been a member of editorial boards of various journals.
 He previously worked as a Postdoctoral Fellow at Rothamsted Research, UK and as a Lecturer in Crop Protection with Ahmadu Bello University, Nigeria.
-Dr. Ekesi holds a Doctor of Philosophy (PhD) in Crop Protection from Ahmadu Bello University in Nigeria through icipe’s African Regional Postgraduate Programme in Insect Science (ARPPIS) and a Master of Science (MSc) in Applied Entomology and Parasitology from the University of Jos in Nigeria.
+Dr Ekesi holds Ph.D in Crop Protection from Ahmadu Bello University in Nigeria through icipe’s African Regional Postgraduate Programme in Insect Science (ARPPIS), and a Master of Science in Applied Entomology and Parasitology from the University of Jos, Nigeria.